SAP Articles

 ---|---|---|

-Timing | Created at project initiation. | Created after the charter’s approval. |
+Timing | Created at the project initiation stage. | Developed after project approval, during planning. |

-Audience | Executives and stakeholders. | Project team and managers. |
+Key Audience | Executives, sponsors, and stakeholders. | Project team, stakeholders, and clients. |

 Think of it this way: the proposal gets the project greenlit, the charter provides structure, and the plan drives execution.
 Each plays a critical role, but they are not interchangeable.
 Knowing when and how to use each document ensures that every stage of your project is set up for success.